UltraMessaging/um_troubleshoot/README.md

 	LBT-RM datagrams unrecoverable (NAK generation expiration): 0
 $
 ````
-Two datagrams unrecoverably lost at the transport
+Two datagrams were unrecoverably lost at the transport
 layer but none at the topic layer?
 This will be explained later.